aclavio/schema-evolution-tests/README.md

 ### Workarounds

 Setting `specific.avro.reader=false` in the `consumer.properties` file prevents this issue.
-Disabling this setting seems to stop the GenericRecord deserializer from using the incompatible newer schema from the registry with the older concrete SpecificRecord classes in the consumer application.
+Disabling this setting seems to stop the GenericRecord deserializer from using the incompatible newer schema from the registry with the older concrete SpecificRecord classes in the consumer application.  *Note:* the code in `TestConsumer.java` which can be used in conjunction with this configuration to generate a SpecificRecord from the GenericRecord returned by the consumer.

 Registering the updated union schema with references to both the old, and new versions of the sub-schema prevents this issue.
 Retaining a reference to the old schema seems to allow the GenericRecord deserializer to utilize the SpecificRecord deserializers with the older schema version.  eg: